 Q: I am pregnant and have a fever, cough, and headache.
 Could this be COVID-19?

 Please call our OB/GYN office at 770-751-3600 to report your symptoms right away.
 Other signs to look out for include: runny nose/nasal congestion, sore throat, shortness of breath, muscle aches, and loss of smell or taste.
+If you are experiencing other similar symptoms please contact us and read more about things to expect during a high-risk pregnancy.

 Q: What are some coping mechanisms to deal with stress while being pregnant?